wso2/docs-is/en/docs/develop/extend/myaccount/customize-my-account-ui.md

 ## Before you begin

-1. Check out the corresponding identity apps source code from the [repo](https://github.com/wso2/identity-apps)
+1. Check out the corresponding identity apps source code from the [identity-apps](https://github.com/wso2/identity-apps) repository.

-2. Set it up in the [development environment](../../../develop/extend/myaccount/set-up-my-account-in-a-dev-environment).
+2. Set it up in the [development environment](../../../extend/myaccount/set-up-my-account-in-a-dev-environment).

 3. Check out the latest tag of the identity-apps.
 The v1.0.72 tag is used in the sample mentioned below.